White Oak in Montgomery County, Maryland — The American Northeast (Mid-Atlantic)

 United States Department of the Interior

 Topics and series.
 This historical marker is listed in these topic lists: Environment • Women.
 In addition, it is included in the National Historic Landmarks series list.
+A significant historical year for this entry is 1991.

 Other nearby markers.
 At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
 The Rachel Carson Greenway (approx. 1.1 miles away); Rachel Carson (approx. 1.1 miles away); Burnt Mills (approx. 1.1 miles away); The Fall Line and the Gorge (approx. 1.2 miles away); Luther Rice (approx. 1.6 miles away); Rice The Missionary (approx. 1.6 miles away); Rice The Educator (approx. 1.6 miles away); Rice The Journalist (approx. 1.6 miles away).
-Touch for a list and map of all markers in White Oak.
+Touch for a list and map of all markers in Silver Spring.

 Regarding Rachel Carson House.
 Rachel Carson lived in this house between 1957 and her death in 1964.
 She wrote her controversial book Silent Spring, mostly in this house.